alexw0610/LSDT/readme.md

 ## How can I use it?

-Clone the respository and use either maven or ant to compile and build the source files.
+Clone the respository and use maven to compile and build the source files.
 Try out any of the above commands.